doug65536/lrumap/README.md

 ### `delNewestWhile(callback, thisArg)`

-**This is an iteration function, it is not safe to call functions that update the LRU data**
+*This is an iteration function, it is not safe to call functions that update the LRU data from the callback.*

 The callback is called once for each item, in order, starting at the oldest (least recently used) item.